Cap Rate Formula

 What Is Net Operating Income?

 The Net operating income (NOI) of the property is the income generated by the property, after subtracting all the expenses.
-Take note – It is best to work out the net operating income for the entire year rather than just one month.
-Importantly, you need to know the NOI, in order to calculate the capitalization rate.
-The explanation and example below should help clarify what we mean.
+It’s best to calculate NOI for the full year rather than a single month.
+You need to know the NOI in order to calculate the capitalization rate.

 Net Operating Income = Annual Rental Income – Annual Operating Expenses